-Under premises liability rules, a property owner's potential liability for injuries sustained on his or her property can be affected by the presence or absence of warning signs.
+Under premises liability rules, a property owner's potential liability for injuries occurring on their property can be affected by the presence (or absence) of warning signs.
 In this article, we'll look at when warning signs might be a good idea, and how a sign might affect a visitor's personal injury claim against a property owner.

 In most cases, personal injury liability is determined by whether or not the defendant (the person being sued) was negligent.
 So, is the failure to post a warning sign "negligence" in the eyes of the law?
 If a property owner does post a prominent warning sign, can he or she avoid liability?